About the blog

 I consider critical thinking and a calm output to be some of my virtues, but as a blog this site is also channel for me to blow out some steam and enjoy some good vibes.
 My advice to the reader is not to take everything on this site too seriously.

 Welcome here where sexuality, senses, sensitive periods and conditioning clash with cultural symbolism and the materialistic realm.

 About the author

-I’m a 28 year old, married man and openly kinky since the beginning of this blog.
+As of the publication of this blog, I’m an openly kinky citizen.
+I’m more widely known via my drag personality Wanda O Rly but this is my personal blog which doesn’t directly link to my art.
+Yet it discusses my fetishes, transvestism and other motives behind my art.
 In addition to sex and sexuality I have many interests.
 I’m a scientist by education and I do music and sports on my free time.

 I’m societally active but I don’t root for any specific political party.
 Mainly I would like to see the role of scientific knowledge and expert statements to grow in decision making.
 Generally I hope that people would become more open to question thoughts and opinions they have adopted and that they demanded consistency from their selves.
 Naturally this is something I aspire to do as well and I let my thoughts and attitudes become evident through my writing.
 You may challenge me at will.
 After all, I’m ready to change my mind in the light of better evidence and reasoning.